UW System extends coverage to domestic partners and partner’s children for the following plans*:

 Wisconsin Family & Medical Leave (WFMLA)

-You can take up to two weeks of job-protected leave per year to care for your domestic partner or your partner’s parent who has a serious health condition.
+Provides up to two weeks of job-protected leave per year to care for your domestic partner or your partner’s parent who has a serious health condition.

-You can take up to six weeks of job-protected leave within 16 weeks of birth or adoption of a domestic partner’s child.
+Provides up to six weeks of job-protected leave within 16 weeks of birth or adoption of a domestic partner’s child.

 Federal Family & Medical Leave (FMLA)

-You can take up to twelve weeks of job-protected leave per year to care for your domestic partner’s child with a serious health condition and/or after the birth or adoption of your domestic partner’s child.
+Provides up to twelve weeks of job-protected leave per year to care for your domestic partner’s child with a serious health condition and/or after the birth or adoption of your domestic partner’s child.

 - It is the responsibility of the domestic partner submitting the affidavit to notify the other domestic partner that he or she is terminating the domestic partnership.